 - How do they describe their approach?

 Trust your gut

-One more thing...if you get a bad feeling, trust it.
+One more thing, if you get a bad feeling, trust it.
 Sometimes it's just not a match.
-Not everyone is compatible.
-If that is the case, don't be afraid to ask for a referral.
+Not everyone is a match.
+If that's the case, don't be afraid to ask for a referral.
 If you don't feel comfortable it will effect the work!